AdrianCGallo/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello!
 I am formally trained as a terrestrial carbon biogeochemist (aka I know dirt).
 But, as a future career, I’m exploring science communication and climate change adaptation policy through an environmental justice framework.
-When not science-ing you can find me running in circles, mountain biking, or playing soccer.
+When not science-ing you can find me running in circles, mountain biking, playing soccer, or interviewing people on a podcast I co-host: [Inspiration Dissemination]({{< relref "/project/inspiration_dissemination_memorable_episodes" >}}).
 <Br>

 {{< spoiler text="Click here to learn my Background" >}}